nymtech/nym/testnet-faucet/README.md

 ### Add environment variables

 Create a `.env` file in the root of the project.
-Copy the keys from the `.env.sample` file (found in the project root) into the `.env` file and and in the required values`
+Copy the keys from the `.env.sample` file (found in the project root) into the `.env` file and add in the required values`

 ### Run development mode